 If you have persistent problems with your lumbar spine, consider these issues.
 If you smoke, are overweight, or do not perform regular back strengthening exercises, then you have steps that you can take to help control your symptoms.

 Treatment of a lumbar strain can usually be accomplished with some simple steps.
 The most challenging aspect of treatment is that it often takes time to find relief and symptoms can last weeks or even months.
 However, there are some aspects of treatment that can help ensure future episodes of injury are less likely.

-There is more data coming to our attention to support the notion that the best treatment for typical, muscular back pain is: time.
-Unfortunately, speeding the healing process has not been shown to be terribly effective with most any standard treatment, and certainly potential harmful treatments should be avoided.
-In particular, medications, especially potentially addictive medications, should not be used for treatment of back pain.
+There is more data coming to our attention to supporting the notion that the best treatment for typical, muscular back pain is: time.
+Unfortunately, speeding the healing process has not been shown to be terribly effective with most standard treatments, and certainly, potentially harmful treatments should be avoided.
+In particular, medications, especially potentially addictive medications, should not be used for the treatment of back pain.
 The best recommendation, based on scientific data that has compared hundreds of treatments to find the most beneficial and safe treatment, is to encourage people to move gently.
-Whether this is with physical therapy, or other activities, light, gentle movement is the best way to heal muscular back pain.
+Whether this is with physical therapy or other activities, light, gentle movement is the best way to heal muscular back pain.

 What is a strain?

-A strain is an injury to either a muscle or tendon.
+A strain is an injury to either a muscle or a tendon.
 Tendons are the tough, fibrous bands of tissue that connect muscle to bone.
-With a back strain, the muscles and tendons that support the spine are twisted, pulled or torn.
+With a back strain, the muscles and tendons that support the spine are twisted, pulled, or torn.